riatelab/geotoolbox/README.md

 })
 ```

-**subset** allow to create a subset from an array of values.
+**subset** allows to create a subset from an array of values.
 This function return a new object and do not modify the initial object.

 ```js
 geo.subset({